menpo/menpo-playground/src/README.md

 Isolated Python installation
 ----------------------------
-Inside the `./src` directory is a full installation of Python along with all the compex software needed to run the Menpo Project.
+Inside the `./src` directory is a full installation of Python along with all the complex software needed to run the Menpo Project.

 You can access this Python installation in two ways.
 Firstly, you can run `python` command in the root of this directory as follows:
 ```